Finding my Place in the Freelancing World

 9. You catch up with a City friend.
 She regales you with tales of ridiculous internal politics, bodacious power plays and incompetent bosses – but all you can contribute is that the dog ate your Amazon parcel this morning.

-10. Dress down Friday has become dress up Friday as that’s the day you go to the supermarket.
+10. Dress Down Friday has become Dress Up Friday as that’s the day you go to the supermarket.

 Share